coder2z/apisix/docs/en/latest/balancer-least-conn.md

 The least connection algorithm maintains a count of active connections for each upstream server and selects the server with the lowest connection count for new requests.
 This approach helps ensure more even distribution of load, especially when connection durations vary.

+The algorithm uses a binary min-heap data structure to efficiently track and select servers with the lowest scores.
+Connection counts are persisted in nginx shared memory to maintain state across configuration reloads and worker process restarts.

 ### Score Calculation

-Each upstream server is assigned a score based on:
+Each upstream server is assigned a dynamic score that combines its base weight with current connection load:

 ```lua
 score = base_score + (connection_count * weight_factor)